"Christòpheren Nomura is definitely a face to watch – and a voice to hear.

 Known for his deep commitment to the art of the recital, he has given more than 250 recitals throughout North America, Europe, Asia, South America and Africa.
 He has appeared at Lincoln Center, the “Making Music” series at Carnegie Hall, the Celebrity Series in Boston, Ravinia, the John F. Kennedy Center and the Vancouver Recital Society.
 He was Artist-In-Residence with San Francisco Performances for four seasons.

-Among other notable performances, he was invited to sing Bernstein's Mass at the Vatican for the "Jubilee Year," in 2000 performing before an audience of 15,000 in the Salla Nervi, simulcast to some 200,000 people in Vatican Square.
+Among many other other notable performances, Mr. Nomura made his Broadway debut in 2015 in Allegiance, the musical with George Takei and Lea Salonga.
+He was invited to sing Bernstein's Mass at the Vatican for the "Jubilee Year," in 2000 performing before an audience of 15,000 in the Salla Nervi, simulcast to some 200,000 people in Vatican Square.

 Christòpheren Nomura's discography includes recordings on the Sony, Dorian, Teldec, London, Denon, TDK and L'oiseau Lyre labels.
 His recording of the Monteverdi Vespers of 1610 on Telarc was nominated for a Grammy (Best Classical Ensemble Recording).
 He recorded Schubert's Die Schöne Müllerin for Well-Tempered Productions and Never Broken a solo recording of contemporary compositions, for Center Stage Records.
 All Is Bright with Grant Llewellyn and the Handel and Haydn Society made the Billboard classical charts and was named Musicweb International's "Recording of the Month."
 Gotham Siren, music of Stefania de Kenessey: was released by North/South Recordings in 2015.
 He appears on the original Broadway cast album of Allegiance released in January 2016 and in the hi-definition video broadcasts in movie theaters throughout the world in 2016-2017.